- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management, or indexing, investment approach designed to track the performance of the Bloomberg U.S. 5-10 Year Corporate Bond Index.
+Strategy: VCIT aims to track the performance of a specific index: the Bloomberg U.S. 5-10 Year Corporate Bond Index.

-Composition The ETF primarily holds U.S. dollar-denominated, investment-grade corporate bonds with maturities between 5 and 10 years.
+Composition VCIT primarily holds U.S. dollar-denominated, investment-grade corporate bonds.

 Market Position

-Market Share: VCIT has a significant market share within the intermediate-term corporate bond ETF segment.
+Market Share: VCIT holds a significant market share within the intermediate-term corporate bond ETF category.

 Competitors